Updated on June 26, 2023 | 4 minute read

 From the Account column, go to Property and create your new property.
 From there, give it a name and select the reporting time zone and currency.

-After this, select your industry category and business size before finalizing the creation process.
+After this, select your industry category and business size before finalising the creation process.

 In the Property column, click Data Streams and then Add stream.
 You can add a data stream from an iOS app, Android app, or Web.